ajbrown/angular-loggly-logger/README.md

 ```
   LogglyLoggerProvider

+    .level( string ) // The minimum logging level of messages that should be sent to Loggly.
+Default is 'DEBUG', which
+                     // will send all messages.

     .inputToken( string ) // The token for the input logs will be sent.
 If not set, no messages will be sent to loggly.

     .useHttps( boolean )  // Requests will be sent over HTTPS if set to true.
 Default is true.